Cost Per Lead by Industry: 2026 Benchmarks & Actionable Strategies

 If you’re in a traditionally low-CPL industry but finding your costs creeping up, ask why.
 Is competition rising?
 Are you relying too much on paid ads and not enough on organic growth?
 Often, the solution is to double down on what made these industries low-cost to begin with: community engagement, content marketing, referrals, and efficient digital funnels.
 You have the advantage of a broad audience – use it creatively rather than defaulting to expensive methods.

 A word on company size: Regardless of industry, company size also influences CPL.
 Larger enterprises often pay more per lead than small businesses.
 Why?
 Big companies tend to target bigger clients (expensive to reach), use more formal and multi-layered marketing (which costs more), and frankly have the budget to spend.
-Statistics bear this out: organizations with over 1,000 employees average about $349 per lead, whereas small businesses (>50 employees) average around $47 per lead (5).
-That’s a huge difference!
-Part of it is efficiency and scrappiness at small scale, versus enterprise marketing bureaucracy at large scale.
+The data bears this out – cost per lead climbs steadily with company size: Part of it is efficiency and scrappiness at small scale, versus enterprise marketing bureaucracy at large scale.
 It’s something to keep in mind when benchmarking – if you’re a nimble startup comparing CPLs with a Fortune 500’s division, you should expect to be able to acquire leads much cheaper (and you’ll need to, to grow with limited funds).
 Conversely, if you’re an enterprise CMO, don’t be shocked that your CPL is higher than the startup world – focus on keeping it in line with enterprise benchmarks for your industry.

-How to Use CPL Benchmarks in Your Strategy
+How to Use B2B Cost Per Lead Benchmarks in Your Strategy

 An ideal LTV:CAC ratio for most businesses is at least 3:1 to ensure profitable customer acquisition.